Lukyhet/Project_Four/README.md

 - **Notifications**
      - Picture uploading would allow the users to personalize their profiles even more and would make it more "real" social network looking.
      - Notification service for interactions.
+     - Upload files and pictures would bring more vitality to the app.